Chymyst/chymyst-core/docs/chymyst01.md

 ### Logging the contents of the soup

-For debugging purposes, it is useful to see what molecules are waiting for reactions at a given reaction site.
+For debugging purposes, it is useful to see what molecules are currently present in the soup and waiting to react with other molecules, at a given reaction site.
-This is achieved by calling the `logSoup` method on any molecule injector bound to that RS.
+This is achieved by calling the `logSoup` method on any of the molecule injectors.
-This method will return a string showing the molecules that are currently present in the soup and waiting to react with other molecules at that RS.
+This method will return a string showing the molecules that are currently present in the soup at that RS.
 The `logSoup` output will also show the values carried by each molecule.

-After executing the code from the example above, here is how we could use this debugging facility:
+In our example, all three molecules `counter`, `incr`, and `decr` are declared as inputs in reactions, so we could use any of the injectors, say `decr`, to log the soup contents:

 ```
-> println(counter.logSoup)
+> println(decr.logSoup)
 Site{counter + decr => ...; counter + incr => ...}
 Molecules: counter(98)

 ```

-The debug output gives us two pieces of information:
+The debug output contains two pieces of information:

 - The RS which is being logged: `Site{counter + decr => ...; counter + incr => ...}`
-Note that the RS is identified by the reactions that are defined in it.
+Note that the RS is identified by the reactions that are declared in it.
-The reactions are shown in a shorthand notation, by listing only the input molecules.
+The reactions are shown in a shorthand notation, which only mentions the input molecules.

-- The molecules that are currently waiting in the soup at that RS, namely `Molecules: counter(98)`.
+- The list of molecules that are currently waiting in the soup at that RS, namely `Molecules: counter(98)`.
 In this example, there is presently only one copy of the `counter` molecule, carrying the value `98`.

-Note that the debug output is limited to the molecules that can be consumed by reactions at that RS.
+Also note that the debug output is limited to the molecules that are declared as input at that RS.
-We call them molecules **bound** to that RS.
+We say that these molecules are **bound** to that RS.
 The RS will look at the presence or absence of these molecules when it decides which reactions to start.

 ### Molecule names